codac-team/codac/doc/doc/manual/03-domains/01-dom-intervals.rst

 The empty set
 -------------

-In mathematics, the empty set is the unique set having no elements; it corresponds to one entity while in Codac (as in IBEX/pyIbex) there exists one empty set representation for each class of domain.
+In mathematics, the empty set is the unique set having no elements; it corresponds to one entity while in Codac (as in IBEX) there exists one empty set representation for each class of domain.

 .. note::